irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 * Morning: Grabbed a yummy sandwich near the hostel before catching the 70 bus.
 Not the most comfortable ride with luggage, but it worked.
 * Ferry Ride: Off to Vancouver!

-# Vancouver: Foodie Paradise and Outdoor Fun
+# Vancouver (4 days): Foodie Paradise and Outdoor Fun

 **Friday: Travel Day**
 * Transit: The journey from Victoria to Vancouver took about 7 hours but was surprisingly smooth and affordable.